A man who threw his cigarette packet on the floor of Clayton Brook village centre and then repeatedly ignored calls to pick it up has been fined £75.

 Scott Tyler, 31, of Woodfield, Clayton Brook, pleaded guilty by post at South Ribble Magistrates’ Court after he failed to pay a fixed penalty notice in a prosecution brought by Chorley Council.

-The court heard that back in February, two police community support officers (PCSOs) were patrolling Clayton Brook village centre when they spotted Mr Tyler dropping an empty cigarette packet on the ground.
+The court heard that back in February, two police community support officers (PCSOs) were patrolling Clayton Brook village centre when they spotted Mr Tyler dropping an empty cigarette packet on

 One of the PCSOs asked Mr Tyler to pick the cigarette packet up and explained that he would get a fixed penalty notice if he didn’t.